 This is a survey course covering all of the non-litigation dispute resolution processes.
 Students are required to take an active part in class exercises and role-plays.

 § 2-420a.
-Education Law (8339)
+Education Law (8339) (8273).

-- (a) Education Law is an elective course for three semester hours of graded credit. - (b) The course shall have a final examination.
+(a) Education Law is an elective course for two or three semester hours of graded credit.